Investing term

 Corporate bonds rated BBB- or better — issuers strong enough that default is rare but not impossible.

-Investment-grade bonds are those rated BBB- or higher by the major agencies — issued by governments and companies financially strong enough that default is uncommon, though never impossible.
-They pay lower yields than junk bonds precisely because they're safer.
-They're the backbone of the bond sleeve in most conservative portfolios.
+Investment-grade (IG) bonds are those rated BBB- or higher by the major credit-rating agencies — issued by governments and companies financially strong enough that default is uncommon, though never impossible.
+The rating scale runs from the highest (AAA) down through AA, A, and BBB, with BBB- as the cutoff: anything below it is 'below investment grade', also called high-yield or junk.

 For example